MachinisteWeb/node-atlas/README.en.md

 }
 ```

-*Note : it is possible to disable Bundles by not including them in the `webconfig`.*
+*Note : it is possible to disable bundles by not including them in the webconfig.*

 #### Disable Bundles ####

-It is also possible to not execute the minification when run a website with NodeAtlas with `"cssBundlingEnable": false` et `"jsBundlingEnable": false` for each type of Bundle.
+It is also possible to not execute the minification when run a website with NodeAtlas with `"cssBundlingEnable": false` et `"jsBundlingEnable": false` for each type of bundle.

 ```json
 {